 Wellbeing and Support Officer

 Sally started working in schools as an MFL teacher 20 years ago and has led on aspects of staff induction and ITT throughout her career.
-In her current role with the SCITT, Sally works closely with members of the central team and partnership colleagues to deliver bespoke coaching and wellbeing provision for Associate Teachers whilst they train and for the year after they gain QTS.
+In her current role with the SCITT, Sally works closely with members of the central team and partnership colleagues to deliver bespoke coaching and wellbeing provision for Associate Teachers during their ITT and NQT years.
 This provision is geared to empower self-confidence and self-managed positive outcomes as teaching experience develops and enables our new teachers to learn and role-model healthy approaches to wellbeing.

-Sally, along with Kate, is Mental Health First Aid Instructor and delivers on-line and face-to-face training to trainees and experienced school staff locally and nationally.
-She is also a trained Wellbeing Coach (British School of Coaching, endorsed by the Institue of Leadership and Management) and speaks nation-wide on wellbeing and mental health in ITT and education, working closely with NASBTT on mental health and wellbeing developments in ITT ensuring that we are at the forefront of developments in these vital areas.
+Sally, is Mental Health First Aid Instructor and delivers on-line and face-to-face training to trainees and experienced school staff locally and nationally.
+She is also a trained Wellbeing Coach (British School of Coaching, endorsed by the Institute of Leadership and Management) and speaks at national events on wellbeing and mental health in ITT and education, this includes working closely with NASBTT on mental health and wellbeing developments in ITT ensuring that we are at the forefront of developments in these vital areas.